How do I apply?

 Are GRE scores required?

-- All applicants to the Computer Science programs are required to have official score reports mailed directly by ETS to the college.
+- All applicants to the Computer Science and Information Assurance programs are required to have official score reports mailed directly by ETS to the college.

 - Applicants to the MS in Health Informatics program are not required to submit the GRE.